 Kraft weight, colours and textures vary.
 The GSM refers to the weight and thickness and the range is 40-50 GSM, 60-70 GSM, 80-90GSM and 110-120GSM.

 Kraft paper is used in many industries like the cut flower market, postal services, freight companies, eCommerce, the manufacture of boxes and envelopes, the grocery industry and food manufacturing.

-Yes, because Kraft paper is made from natural wood pulp which is compostable and is unbleached with minimal chemical treatment.
+Kraft paper is biodegradable because it is made from natural wood pulp which is compostable and is unbleached with minimal chemical treatment.

 Kraft paper is strong enough for many industrial and commercial uses.
 It is used as packaging, wrapping, bundling and void fill.
 It provides cushioning and wrapped protection for individual items in a bundle or carton.